OHBA-analysis/Deck/README.md

 ## Contributions

-All contributions are welcome.
+This is free software, all contributions are welcome.
 Bugs can be reported by creating new issues (check the existing open+closed ones before posting please).

 For contributing, you'll need a [GitHub account](https://github.com/join).
 Also, checkout [the docs](https://help.github.com/articles/connecting-to-github-with-ssh/) to link your various computers with your account using SSH keys (avoids having to type passwords).